 |These spirits give mulled wine a taste of Tallinn.|

-Toompea Hill is considered the birth place of Tallinn and though today the Estonian flag waves proudly above the Pikk Hermann Tower, it is acknowledged that the country’s whose flag flies above the tower was the ruler of Estonia.
-Over the centuries, the flags of Denmark, Sweden, Germany and Russia have all held a place atop the tower, and though the flags of these occupying countries no longer fly over Pikk Hermann Tower, just a few feet away are other prominent remnants of Estonia’s foreign “guests”.
+Toompea Hill is considered the birthplace of Tallinn and though today the Estonian flag waves proudly above the Pikk Hermann Tower, it is acknowledged that the country’s whose flag flies above the tower was the ruler of Estonia.
+Over the centuries, the flags of Denmark, Sweden, Germany, and Russia have all held a place atop the tower, and though the flags of these occupying countries no longer fly over Pikk Hermann Tower, just a few feet away are other prominent remnants of Estonia’s foreign “guests”.

-Built in the 13th century during the Danish invasion, the Toompea Castle has been the seat of power for the the numeous foreign invaders and currently houses Estonia’s parliment.
+Built in the 13th century during the Danish invasion, the Toompea Castle has been the seat of power for the numeous foreign invaders and currently houses Estonia’s parliament.
 I kept thinking that the building was awfully, um, pink, then I was told that this section, which is the front of the castle was added in the 18th century and that if I went around the back I’d get a less Disney-fied view of it.

 |Patriarch being helped up the steps of the Alexander Nevsky Cathedral|

 Across the street from the Toompea Castle is the Alexander Nevsky Cathedral.
 This Russian Orthodox cathedral was built in 1900 and is simply stunning.
-Currently undergoing renovation, the building was in danger of being torn down after Estonia gained its independence, because it was a reminder of the Russian occupation, but in the end, the people decided that it was an historical symbol too important to destroy.
+Currently undergoing renovation, the building was in danger of being torn down after Estonia gained its independence because it was a reminder of the Russian occupation, but in the end, the people decided that it was a historical symbol too important to destroy.